1. Home

 Midline repositioning of quadrangular cartilage of the septum and the vomer

 The septum is repositioned in its original midline position together with the quadrangular cartilage and vomer.
-As small suture may be placed from the anterior nasal spine to the anterior portion of the septum to maintain its reduction.
+A small suture may be placed from the anterior nasal spine to the anterior portion of the septum to maintain its reduction.

 Comminuted fractures

 Severely comminuted fractures should not be treated via an open approach.
-In this case, the fractures are addressed via closed reduction and residual deformities are treated in a secondary procedure.
+In this case, the fractures are addressed via closed reduction, and residual deformities are treated in a secondary procedure.

 Associated fractures

-Great care should be taken when considering placing plates anterior to the medial canthal ligament as these may be visible through the thin overlying skin.
+Great care should be taken when considering placing plates anterior to the medial canthal ligament, as these may be visible through the thin overlying skin.

 Grafting

-• The nasofrontal angle should be reconstructed in a normal relationship (105°-120)
+• The nasofrontal angle should be reconstructed in a normal relationship (105–120°)

-• The collapsed septum should be suspended to the graft using non-resorbable sutures
+• The collapsed septum should be suspended to the graft using nonresorbable sutures

-• The graft should be long enough to re-suspend the lower lateral cartilages
+• The graft should be long enough to resuspend the lower lateral cartilages

 Disarticulation of upper lateral cartilage

-Treatment of disarticulation of the upper lateral cartilage is via lacerations or open approaches and is aimed to suturing the cartilages back to the nasal bone.
+Treatment of disarticulation of the upper lateral cartilage is via lacerations or open approaches and is aimed at suturing the cartilages back to the nasal bone.
 Long term outcome is usually poor and often requires secondary procedures to correct the deformities.

 4. Splinting